garrison0/philterms/posts/intension-extension.md

 1. Shakespeare believes that water quenches his thirst.
 2. Shakespeare believes that H2O quenches his thirst.

-Assuming the year is 1600, (1) is probably true, but (2) is impossible, because the chemical formula for water (H2O) doesn't exist yet.
+Assuming the year is 1600, (1) is probably true, but (2) is impossible, because the chemical formula for water (H2O) is not yet known.
+H20 and water have the same extension, but different intensions--at least in the year 1600.

-These examples imply that something about a word's *sense* and something about a conversation's *context* matters when determining intension.
+These examples imply that something about a conversation's *context* matters when determining intension.
+A term means more than just what it refers to.
 These examples also imply that some of our mental states, such as

 * believing
 * knowing
 * fearing
 * desiring

-depend on *sense* or *context*.
+depend on context.